slapxxi/timetrader/README.md

 ## Django

 - [x] Learn about lightweight Django.
-- [ ] Learn about stateless web applications.
+- [x] Learn about stateless web applications.
+- [ ] Learn about caching with ETags.
+- [ ] Learn about serving static files.

 ## Python